Alonso-del-Arte/chess/doc/Variants.md

 FEN: 3qkbnr/3ppppp/8/8/8/8/PPPPP3/RNBQK3 w Qk - 0 1

-And so one side may only castle queenside and the other only kingside.
+And so, one side may only castle queenside and the other only kingside.
 However, if there are no pieces between the emperor and the tower, castling is allowed even if the emperor is in check and even if he must pass through a threatened square, provided he ends up on a relatively safe square.